Five for Fighting: Changing the field of play (2014–2020)

-Ondrasik is the featured artist in season three of the CBS drama Code Black, contributing his take on Gary Go's "Open Arms" in episode one.
+Most prominently, Ondrasik was the featured artist in season three of the CBS drama Code Black, covering Gary Go's "Open Arms" in episode one.
 He also appears on screen performing the song.
-His song "Superman (It's Not Easy)" performed by Briana Lee was featured in the season three finale.
+Ondrasik's cover of "Open Arms" appeared on the Billboard's "Top TV songs" chart in April 2017, which lists the ten most popular songs on TV each month.
+Ondrasik's other songs for Code Black included "Hero" and "This Fire," while his 2000 song "Superman (It's Not Easy)" was performed by Briana Lee in the season three finale.

-In 2018, Ondrasik recorded a song entitled "The Song of Innocents" for the end credits of the film Gosnell: The Trial of America's Biggest Serial Killer.
+In 2018, Ondrasik recorded a song entitled "Song For The Innocents" for the end credits of the film Gosnell: The Trial of America's Biggest Serial Killer.